mrbryside/cartoonCrawler/README.md

 # cartoonCrawler

-cartoonCrawler is an AI write by Python and use selenium to crawler images
+cartoonCrawler is an AI write by Python and use selenium to crawler images for linux

 ## First, install Google Chrome for Debian/Ubuntu: